 Financial assets are assessed at each reporting period to determine whether there is any objective evidence that they are impaired.
 Impairment provisions are recognized when there is objective evidence that the Corporation will be unable to collect all of the amounts due under the terms receivable.
 The impairment loss is calculated as the difference between the net carrying amount and the present value of the future expected cash flows associated with the impaired receivable.
 All impairment losses are recognized in net income.

-Loans and receivables are comprised of cash and cash equivalents, accounts receivable, promissory note, unbilled revenue, and customer deposits.
+Loans and receivables are comprised of accounts receivable, amounts due from related parties, unbilled revenue, and customer deposits.